faizalrf/scylla-cloud-terraform/README.md

 ./scylla-cloud-operations.sh setup tiny-cluster
 ```

-This will:
+**This will:**
 - Generate tfvars
-- Copy templates
+- Copy templates to cluster specific folders
-- Provision infrastructure on Scylla Cloud and loader VPC
+- Provision infrastructure on Scylla Cloud
+- Provision a new VPC with unique CIDR
+- Generate Route Tables
 - Peer VPCs
+- Provision Loader Instances on this VPC

 ### Loader Setup